 A whole-house fan is a large, powerful fan that mounts into the ceiling of the top floor of a house.
 When you open the windows and turn on the fan, it sucks the hot indoor air out of the house and into the attic, replacing it with cooler outdoor air.
 This is best done at night or early in the morning, or whenever the temperature is cooler outside than inside.
 Whole-house fans may seem old-fashioned (and you typically do see them more often in older homes), but they work quickly and they only use a fraction of the electricity that air conditioners use.
 And unlike ceiling fans, whole-house fans actually cool the whole house, not just the people in it.

 Seal up and insulate around a whole-house fan in winter so that hot air can’t escape through the fan louvers.

 Close Your Fireplace Damper

 If you have a traditional wood-burning fireplace, make sure the damper is closed anytime you're not using the fireplace.
 Better yet, remove the old, iron damper and install a top-mount damper, which is much more effective at stopping airflow.
-Open or poorly sealed dampers allow a lot of heated air to escape through the chimney (and keep in mind that chimneys are designed to do this).
+Open or poorly sealed dampers let hot air escape through the chimney (what chimneys are designed to do).
 If you have an old fireplace that's been converted to gas, your damper probably has a safety device installed that prevents the damper from closing, as a precaution against carbon monoxide poisoning.
 In this case, the best way to stop the loss of interior heat is to install glass fireplace doors.